evanwill/refine-lessons/refine-book.md

-we can parse the html to cleanly extract each sonnet. transform cells, type in box: value.parseHtml().select("p")[0].innerHtml() note the index number [0] is necessary since our selector returns many items. change the index number and check the preview to see if you are getting the poems. we need to create a loop to parse them all. forEach(value.parseHtml().select("p"),e,e.innerHtml()).join("|")
+we can parse the html to cleanly extract each sonnet. transform cells, type in box: value.parseHtml().select("p")[0].innerHtml() note the index number [0] is necessary since our selector returns many items. change the index number and check the preview to see if you are getting the poems.  selector syntax https://jsoup.org/cookbook/extracting-data/selector-syntax we need to create a loop to parse them all. forEach(value.parseHtml().select("p"),e,e.innerHtml()).join("|")